Chapter 5. COM Servers

 object map.
 Now let’s look at the part of ATL that actually uses

-the object map: the CAtlModule
+the object map: the CAtlModule class, its derived classes,

-and the global variable of that type called _AtlModule
+and the global variable of that type called _AtlModule.

 The CAtlModule Class